onap/dcaegen2/docs/sections/services/ves-hv/troubleshooting.rst

 **Empty line at the end of password file**

 ::

     | org.onap.dcae.collectors.veshv.main | ERROR | Failed to start a server | java.security.UnrecoverableKeyException: failed to decrypt safe contents entry: java.io.IOException: getSecretKey failed: Password is not ASCII

-Password file should not contain empty line at the end of the file, otherwise server startup will fail.
+Password file should not contain empty line at the end, otherwise server startup fails.

 ====